koolkid90/tritopiamakepleasure/README.md

 | Non‑linear | no formula can produce the next hash |
 | Unhackable | no algorithm to reverse, only the flow of time |
 | Infinite entropy | each hash is born from new physical/quantum noise

+## Philosophy

+Most RNGs simulate randomness.
+Tritopia surrenders to reality.

+Every nanosecond, the universe already generates infinite entropy.
+We just take a snapshot — and call it a hash.

+You don't *make* randomness.
+You just *witness* it.

+Author: Pavel Bobkin
+Github: koolkid90